MiliSii/DevOps/README.md

 **Docker Images vs Containers**
 When discussing the difference between images and containers, it isn’t fair to contrast them as opposing entities.
 Both elements are closely related and are part of a system defined by the Docker platform.

-If you have read the previous two sections that define docker images and docker containers, you may already have some understanding as to how the two establish a relationship.

 Images can exist without containers, whereas a container needs to run an image to exist.
 Therefore, containers are dependent on images and use them to construct a run-time environment and run an application.